whatisnuclear/website/waste.md

 <caption>How much energy comes out via different mechanisms after you fission 1 kg of
 Uranium-235.
 This much fission is typical of one day of operation of a large gigawatt-scale power plant, powering a city of about 1 million people.
-99% of the delayed energy is released within 1 day and the rest comes out later.</caption>
+99% of the delayed energy is released within 1 day and the rest comes out later.
+Note that in the long term, energy from the alpha-decay of materials heavier than uranium produce the majority of the heat rather than fission (not shown).</caption>
 </figure>

 These delayed energetic emissions mean that nuclear waste is highly [radioactive]({% link